Willie Park Jr.: United States designs

 Park designed Moonbrook Country Club in Jamestown NY as well as the Castine Golf Club in Castine, Maine in 1921.
 However, his final design would be a nine-hole course, St. Johnsbury Country Club in 1923 located in St. Johnsbury Vermont.
 His brother Mungo Park had to go to Vermont to finish the construction after Willie Park Jr. became ill and returned to Scotland.

 Family

-Park's daughter, Doris Park, was runner-up in the 1937 British Ladies Amateur Championship.
+Park's daughter, golfer Doris Park, was runner-up in the 1937 British Ladies Amateur Championship.

 Death

 Overwork on his design business led to a decline in health and his eventual death, at age 61 on 22 May 1925.
 His health had been in decline for some time; Park knew he was dying, and traveled home from the United States to Scotland, in order to die in his home country.
 He died in Edinburgh, although his "usual residence" was given as Musselburgh.

 Major championships

 Wins (2)

 1 Park defeated Kirkaldy by five strokes in a 36-hole playoff.